 Google Sheets is a great platform to perform complex mathematical equations.
 It is not complicated to subtract in Google Sheets, but many may not know the basics.
 There are numerous methods to subtract metrics, and we will work through them comprehensively.

-Be the end of this tutorial, you will know all sorts of tips and tricks on how to subtract in Google Sheets quickly and easily.
+By the end of this tutorial, you will know all sorts of tips and tricks to help you learn how to subtract in Google Sheets quickly and easily.